-Asbestos is a natural and versatile mineral that is known for its heat and fire resistance as well as insulating properties.
-Many commercial and residential construction walls or ceilings contain asbestos mixed with cement.
-This material is also used in fireproof vests as it’s woven into the fabric.
+If you are wondering “what is asbestos?” it is a natural and versatile mineral that is known for its heat and fire resistance as well as insulating properties.

 Types of asbestos

 Each of the properties shared by asbestos minerals has its own unique features.
 Here are the two categories of asbestos minerals based on the appearance of their fibres.